Fruity, flowery or vanilla-like, sensuous and mesmerizing, the fragrance of certain winter flowers is anything but low-key.

 Fragrant winter flowers for ordinary soil

 Among the several hardy, easy-going shrubs there is wintersweet.
-It bears little yellow bells that release a spicy, exotic-fruit fragrance in February.
+It bears little yellow bells that release a spicy, exotic-fruit-like fragrance in February.
 Set it up in the sun.

 Same thing for the winter honeysuckle – Lonicera fragrantissima – a sure bet as regards fragrance, and an easy plant to succeed in growing.